Plant Center Doctoral Dissertation Improvement Grants (PC-DDIG).

 - In addition to the two-page narrative, PC-COLLABORATE-DDIG proposals should include a statement (200 word max) of the synergistic aspects of the research plan.

 Assessment Criteria: Proposals will be assessed for novelty, potential impact on dissertation research and state-of-art in field of study, potential broader impacts including broadening STEM participation, tractability, and clarity.
-The budget justification should clearly describe how the funds will be used before the end of the fiscal year (June 30, 2021).
-We anticipate that 4-5 proposals will be funded.
+The budget justification should clearly describe how the funds will be used before the end of the fiscal year (June 30, 2023).
+We anticipate that four proposals will be funded.